somnathpanja/jscollection/README.md

 Traversing the collection

-  * each(function) - travarse the collection
+  * each(function)                 // Traverse the collection
-  * eachReverse(function) - travarse the collection in reverse way
+  * eachReverse(function)          // Traverse the collection in reverse way
-  * eachAsyn(function(item,index,nextCallback){}) - travarse the collection and perform asynchronous operations for each
+  * eachAsync(function(item,index,nextCallback){}) // traverse the collection and perform asynchronous operations for each

-Quering the collection
+Querying the collection

   * select(selector function)
   * selectMulti(selector function)